-In 1945, WMWC was born as “The Mike Club” at the all-women’s Mary Washington College and registered with the Intercollegiate Broadcasting System as “Station WMWC.”
+Around 1945, WMWC was born as “The Mike Club” at the all-women’s Mary Washington College and registered with the Intercollegiate Broadcasting System as “Station WMWC.”
 Things were significantly different then compared to currently; to get a taste of how things “used to be,” here is the entry from the 1946 Battlefield yearbook for Station WMWC:

 600 on the dial . . .
 4:30 on the clock . . . and Mary Washington College is on the air!
 This year the campus radio station became affiliated with the Intercollegiate Broadcasting System, and adopted as its official title Station WMWC.
 Daily dramas, campus news, the concert hour, and the hit tune parade have become favorites on the Hill.
 Those who are selected to be on the staff receive valuable training as announcers, actresses, engineers, and script writers — training which will prepare them for jobs in radio.

-In 1997, WMWC started a long-planned experiment with “radiating cable,” which allowed people on campus to listen to the station in their dorm rooms without any special attachments.
-It started with one dorm being connected and now covers about five or six dorms.
-In addition, in 1999 the station became the background audio for the college’s cable station.
-Early attempts at Internet broadcasting were thwarted, but more attempts are being made in an attempt to bring the sounds of 91.5 to the world at large.
+In 1997, WMWC started a long-planned experiment with “radiating cable” (aka “leaky cable”) which allowed people on campus to listen to the station in their dorm rooms without any special attachments.
+It started with one dorm being connected and slowly spread to cover other dorms.

 In the Fall of 2006, the station moved out of the “attic” of Lee Hall and into Woodard Campus Center, to much consternation of station alumni.
 It remains there to this day and is the only remaining campus organization still bearing “MWC” as part of its name after the college became the University of Mary Washington in 2004.